Using GraphQL requires a domain schema. The schema is generated automatically when installing Ibexa DXP.

 in a manner similar to the Public PHP API.

 _repository field also enables you to query e.g. Object states configured for the Repository.

 You can also use your own custom schema.

 GraphQL is SiteAccess-aware, but can have only one schema per installation.
 This means you cannot use GraphQL with multiple repositories.

-GraphQL for Ibexa Platform supports session-based authentication.
+GraphQL for Ibexa DXP supports session-based authentication.
 You can get your session cookie by logging in through the interface or through a REST request.

 If you have JWT authentication enabled, you can use the following query to get your authentication token:

 1 2 3 4 5 6 7 8